bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 .. warning:: The section is under development!

 SJ-Platform can be deployed on the virtual machine.
-We suggest deployin the platform loccaly via Vagrant with VirtualBox as a provider.
+We suggest deploying the platform locally via Vagrant with VirtualBox as a provider.

+This is the most rapid way to get acquainted with the platform and assess its performance.

 Requirements:

-- At least 7GB free ram.
+- At least 7GB of free ram.

 - VT-x must be enabled in bios.